Australia’s Best White Wine Varieties

 And when it comes to matching with food, it’s also a winner.
 Adam’s tip?
 “Sauvignon Blanc makes a great pairing with green vegetable-based dishes or young soft cheese like feta or Brie.”

-Best Recipes To Pair With Sauvignon Blanc
+What are the best Recipes To Pair With Sauvignon Blanc?

 Barbequed Asparagus, Twice-peeled Broad Beans, Balsamic and Parmesan